 We eat healthy and often local food.
 We run “leave no trace” camping trips.
 We compost and teach about the benefits of creating less food waste.
 Not everyone is used to these practices, but we ask everyone who works here to respect them and become familiar with them.
 The message we want to put forth is that living this way is not only possible, but can be enjoyable too!
 Being a counselor at Tanglewood is not about blowing whistles and being “in charge.”
 It is about teaching and sharing, and making sure kids learn that it is OK to be themselves, because they are the innermost (and most important) part of their environment.

-Choosing to participate as staff or a volunteer in a Tanglewood 4-H Camp program involves a commitment to living together with trust, honesty and integrity.
-The development of a healthy and vital community is one of the most challenging and rewarding aspects of Tanglewood programs.
-Failure to live by these community commitments is a contradiction to the spirit of Tanglewood and may result in dismissal.
+Choosing to participate as staff or a volunteer in a University of Maine 4-H Camp program involves a commitment to living together with trust, honesty and integrity.
+The development of a healthy and vital community is one of the most challenging and rewarding aspects of Tanglewood and Blueberry Cove programs.
+Failure to live by these community commitments is a contradiction to the spirit of the camps and may result in dismissal.
 The whole of our philosophy would fold if we did not have policies based on integrity and commitment.

-In addition to the community commitments, each staff member must understand the general standards which Tanglewood 4-H Camp must maintain.
-Please bear this in mind before agreeing to undertake the substantial responsibilities of Tanglewood staff.
+In addition to the community commitments, each staff member must understand the general standards which the camps must maintain.
+Please bear this in mind before agreeing to undertake the substantial responsibilities of a staff member.
 As counselors and professionals, we must realize that campers are going to be “hero-worshipers” and imitators.
 This implies a responsibility for you to lead a lifestyle that is worthy of being imitated.

 While we don’t have a strict dress code, we do expect our staff to look healthy, clean and professional while at camp.
 Some parents are leaving their children with us for the first time and we want them to be as comfortable with that as they could be.
 A cheerful counselor excited to meet campers on the first day of camp is what parents and their children expect to see.
 Also, sharing your space with many other people requires tolerance and communication.
 Being responsible, getting plenty of sleep, and keeping healthy and alert are absolute musts.

-Tanglewood has non-smoking and no-alcohol/drug policies that we expect all staff to abide by while any program is in session.
+Tanglewood and Blueberry Cove have non-smoking and no-alcohol/drug policies that we expect all staff to abide by while any program is in session.
 This is both for safety and because you will be a role-model to many very observant children.

 While we do our best to make sure staff are comfortable while living at camp, our facilities are rustic and it’s not what everyone’s used to.